 Stakeholders we interviewed noted concerns over the risk that applications for onshore wind farms would be rejected due to potential interference with airport radar systems.
 Indeed, this objection was raised this year against a project in Pembrokeshire, although it may subsequently receive approval (Sinclair 2024).
-One potential solution would be to upgrade radar systems with 'wind farm-compliant technology', but the approval for funding these upgrades sits with the Civil Aviation Authority, housed in the Department for Transport.
+One potential solution would be to upgrade radar systems with 'wind farm-compliant technology', but commercial airports and NATS, the UK's provider of air traffic control services, are responsible for these and deciding the cost recovery schemes for upgrade work.
 In the meantime, developers face long-term unknown costs associated with mitigating their wind farms in relation to radars and lighting.
 While the issue is being resolved in Scotland, there remains a lack of engagement between Wales and the UK government in this area.